Akuli/asda/finally.md

-- An "error handler" (EH) tells the interpreter that if an error occurs, then the interpreter should store the error in a variable specified in the EH and then jump to somewhere.
+- An "error handler" (EH) tells the interpreter that if an error occurs, then the interpreter should store the error in a variable specified in the EH and then jump somewhere to run error handling code.

+    An EH may specify the jump locations for several different error types.
+    For example, this...

+    ```js
+    try:
+        A
+    catch VariableError e:
+        B
+    catch ValueError e:
+        C
+    ```

+    ...will create an EH, and that same EH will be used for *both* catches.

     The interpreter also has a stack for EHs, and when an EH is used, it's popped from the stack.